 Two or more layers of glass with one or more interlayers of polymeric material bonded between the glass layers.
 Laminated glass is harder to break as the interlayer holds it together which reduces the broken glass hazard.
 This style is used for safety, security, sound dampening, fire resistance, UV filtering and thermal insulation.

 - Coated glass

-Coatings applied to float glass during manufacture creating specific characteristics in the glass eg low maintenance, reflection or absorption, scratch or corrosion resistance, or solar control.
+Coatings are applied to float glass during manufacture to create specific characteristics in the glass eg low maintenance, reflection or absorption, scratch or corrosion resistance, or solar control.

 - Security glass

 Special laminates and multiple layers of glass are used to create a clear product which resists a physical attack, adding a safeguard for your building.
 See also Laminated glass